 Be careful about it not to end up a doom and gloom session but it can really help from a well-being and mental health perspective to share your emotions with everyone.
 Check out our Wellbeing At Work Survey and also our Resilience Training to help you cope more effectively.

 Share with everyone what you wanted to be when you “grew up”

 It might throw up some surprises.
 People look gobsmacked when I say that I wanted to be a professional snooker player.
 That’s all I ever wanted to be (sighs)

 This sounds a bit odd but it isn’t.
 Imagine that you are speed dating with yourself and you had to describe yourself in just one sentence.
 That sentence had to describe who you are and what you are all about.
 What would you say?

 That’s the task that you would set everyone before the virtual meeting.
 It’s a really useful exercise to complete actually.
 It really gets you to think.

 It’s great to hear from everyone in your team and how they describe themselves because you are always comparing that to how you would describe them in your head.

-One of my team came up with this during a recent away day and you can easily replicate it in the virtual world.
-For every team member on the call you write down 3 positive qualities that they possess and you share them with each other.
+One of my trainers came up with this on the fly as they delivered a recent Communication Skills Training programme and you can easily replicate it in the virtual world.
+For every team member on the call, you write down 3 positive qualities that they possess, and you share them with each other.

-Watch as their chest puffs out.
-With all of the negativity and worry flying around the moment it can be a much needed confidence booster for everyone.
+Watch as their chest puffs out, it can be a much-needed confidence booster for everyone.

-Being isolated means that we can bottle things up or feel like we’ve got to tackle things on our own.
+Working remotely can mean that we can bottle things up or feel like we’ve got to tackle things on our own.
+In this VUCA environment it’s more complex and challenging than ever!
 This shouldn’t be the case.
 Ask team members to reveal an area that other members could help them with.
 It could be a task or a piece of advice.
 Personal or business.